Tests and procedures used to diagnose blepharitis include:

 - What are other possible causes for these symptoms?

-- Are there general medical disorders that can cause this problem?
+- What medical conditions can cause this problem?

 - Should I see a specialist?